Sodium-Aluminate/DST-Mods/commands/README_en.md

 command that start with `/` will be executed as a Minecraft command.

-unfinished, only tp & summon support yet.
+unfinished, only these command support yet:

+* tp

+* summon

+* time

+* seed